onigiri1124/NGSIUHANG-EAE-PORTFOLIO-PROJECTS/ProjectDescriptions.md

 -learning points:
          >arrangement of logic code blocks
          >patience is key (took quite some time to get it working as I intended it to)
-         >it is inefficient to brute force passwords if they have large amounts of letters in it
+         >it is inefficient to brute force passwords if they many characters are included